 - Provide detailed and accurate information for determination of status and contract formulation.

 - Be in receipt of a signed professional services agreement or purchase order prior to providing services.

 - Provide appropriate documentation (an invoice) for payment of services.

-- Provide completed "RI Notice of Designation as Independent Contractor" form when payment will exceed $5,000 and the length of service will be 30 continuous days or more. http://www.dlt.ri.gov/wc/icmain.htm
+- Register with the State of Rhode Island when payment will exceed $5,000 and the length of service will be 30 continuous days or more. http://www.dlt.ri.gov/wc/icmain.htm

 Independent Contractors can choose to register with the RI Department of Labor for consulting work provided at a lesser dollar amount.
 However, Brown requires that this registration be completed for consulting work performed for more than 30 days and in excess of $5,000.
 This practice supports the University’s efforts to make an appropriate determination of the proper status of the consultant (independent contractor vs. employee).